 - Any customers who don’t transition over to S/4HANA at all “will automatically be transferred to the customer-specific maintenance model.”

-Until this latest update, SAP have been suspiciously quiet on what would happen to customers who refused to move onto S/4HANA, besides describing it as the “less attractive option”.
+Until this latest update, SAP has been suspiciously quiet on what would happen to customers who refused to move onto S/4HANA, besides describing it as the “less attractive option.”

 Now, customers on ERP 6.0 and Business Suite 7 have a clearer understanding of their options and their consequences, should they decide to stick to what they’ve got.

-SAP’s informative update is certainly a welcome change; but why have they decided to move the deadline once again?
+SAP’s informative update is certainly a welcome change; but why has it decided to move the deadline once again?

 The elephant in the room: